 These interests drive my research, inform and complement my teaching, lead to opportunities for my students, and guide my service roles.
 Early in my training, I observed my mentors integrate research, service, and mentoring successfully.
 I resonated with the practical implications of community-based research and the critical need to conduct rigorous evaluations of community programs and initiatives.
 Indeed, I am drawn to my interest areas because they have “real world” relevance; I strive to make a heuristic contribution to the field and benefit my community.

 I co-direct the Community Psychology Research Lab.
-In addition to my undergraduate teaching and mentoring, I contribute to the community psychology and clinical psychology programs within our health psychology doctoral program, as well as our M.A. program in Clinical-Community Psychology.
+In addition to my undergraduate teaching and mentoring, I contribute to the community psychology and clinical psychology programs within our health psychology doctoral program, as well as our M.A. program in Community Psychology.

 The other pages on this site provide additional information about ongoing projects, publications, my teaching, and other professional activities.